FWKMultiverse/FWK-Multiverse/README.md

 **Core Technologies:** Python, Async I/O, Multi-Agent Reinforcement Learning (MARL), Transformers, GNN, Flask, SHAP (XAI)

 ### 📝 In-Depth Project Overview
-This system is an end-to-end, fully automated AI trading platform designed for the high-frequency, chaotic environments of Forex and Cryptocurrency markets.
+This system is an **end-to-end, fully automated AI trading platform** designed for the high-frequency, chaotic environments of Forex and Cryptocurrency markets.
 The core architectural philosophy is modularity and resilience, creating a system that can operate 24/7 with minimal human intervention.
 It's structured into a robust three-tier architecture:

 -   **Tier 1: Fetcher (`fetcher.py`)**: The system's sensory organ.
 This asynchronous module is responsible for ingesting a wide array of data streams in real-time.
 It doesn't just pull price data; it gathers economic news, scrapes social media sentiment, and queries Google Search trends to gauge market psychology.
 Its design is hyper-focused on reliability.
 -   **Tier 2: AI Server (`AIServer.py`)**: The central nervous system.
-Built on Flask, this web server acts as the command and control center.
+Built on **Flask**, this web server acts as the command and control center.
 It manages a sophisticated asynchronous task queue, ensuring that requests for trading signals and commands to retrain models are handled gracefully without blocking critical operations.
 -   **Tier 3: AI Engine (`AIEngine.py`)**: The brain of the operation.
 It takes the processed data from the Fetcher, performs deep analysis, and leverages a society of specialized AI agents to generate a final, high-conviction trading signal.

 ### 🤖 Multi-Agent Architecture & Advanced Models